Germany–Venezuela relations: History

 Germans were involved in the colonization of Venezuela as early as the 16th century.
-In 1528, Emperor Charles V granted governorship over the colony of Klein-Venedig (Little Venice) to the Welser from Augsburg (the name Venezuela goes back to Venice).
-Under the name New Augsburg, the city of Coro was founded as the capital of the territory.
-A year later, Ambrosius Alfinger founded the city of Maracaibo under the name of New Nuremberg.
-In 1535, Georg Hohermuth von Speyer and Philipp von Hutten attempted to reach the mythical Eldorado from the colony.
-The Welser's were finally deprived of the governorship over Little Venice by the Spanish Crown in 1556 after a legal dispute.
+In 1528, Emperor Charles V granted governorship over the colony of Klein-Venedig (Little Venice), referring to the etymology of Venezuela being based on Venice, to the Welser family from Augsburg.
+Under the name Neuer Augsburg (New Augsburg), the city of Coro was founded as the capital of the territory.
+A year later, Ambrosius Ehinger founded the city of Maracaibo under the name of Neuer Nuremberg (New Nuremberg), although the settlement did not permanently last.
+In 1535, Georg Hohermuth von Speyer and Philipp von Hutten attempted to reach the mythical El Dorado from the colony.
+The Welsers were finally deprived of the governorship of Little Venice by the Spanish Crown in 1556 after a legal dispute.

 In the 17th and 18th centuries, Jesuits from Germany may have been present in Spanish Venezuela, although sources are uncertain.
 In 1799, the South American voyage of Alexander von Humboldt began with his arrival in Cumaná.
 During the Wars of Independence in the 19th century, German officers and mercenaries fought on the side of Simón Bolívar's army for Venezuelan independence, including Johann von Uslar.
 The Hanseatic cities established representations in Venezuela after independence, and in the late 1820s the Lübeck Merchant Georg Blohm established a regular shipping connection between Caracas and Hamburg.
 German merchants, explorers, and migrants settled in the country, and in 1843 immigrants from Kaiserstuhl founded the Colonia Tovar.
 German immigrants established cultural and educational institutions, learned Spanish, and integrated into the majority society.